 Facilitating Collaboration & Advancing New Trials

 One early SARRP research institute reports having received more than $17M in research grants, in part due to SARRP.
-At this organization, more than 45 individuals use SARRP across seven departments, resulting in research that has led to the development of five clinical trials (4 human, 1 canine).
+At this organization, more than 45 individuals use SARRP across seven departments and four schools, resulting in research that has led to the development of five clinical trials (4 human, 1 canine).
 Another group described collaborating with its Urology department to look at radiation cystitis and some of the genetics behind sensitivity to radiation.
 SARRP became very important in this study because of its ability to deliver high doses of radiation in a very targeted way, avoiding all of the other abdominal organs, and just concentrating that dose on the bladder.
 SARRP offers translational ability because it can be used to test novel compounds in the preclinical model, where researchers can reproducibly deliver radiation to cause radiation cystitis.

 Proton Beam Studies & FLASH Radiotherapy

 Working together with Xstrahl in 2016, one large academic research institution installed SARRP in a vault without any shielding, creating one of the first situations with both the photon and proton SARRP.
 Xstrahl helped to customize the system so that it could be more mobile, enabling preclinical models to move in and out of the beam’s path for more detailed positioning and analysis.
-SARRP users are also collaborating to create a specialized SARRP for FLASH featuring high-current capacity, self-shielding, and the ability to rotate sources, in order to facilitate FLASH research.
+SARRP users are also collaborating to create a specialized SARRP for FLASH featuring high-current capacity, self-shielding, and the ability to rotate sources to facilitate FLASH research.

 Pulse Dose Treatment of Glioblastoma